Nicole Pitts

-Nicole Pitts (born November 3, 1986) is an American former professional tennis player.
+Nicole Pitts (born November 3, 1986) is an American former child actress and former professional tennis player.

+As a child, she appeared in Mickey's Fun Songs: Let's Go to the Circus.

 Pitts, a Junior Orange Bowl (14s) champion in 2000, turned professional as a teenager.
 She made a WTA Tour main draw appearance at the 2002 Kroger St. Jude International in Memphis, where she was beaten in the first round by the ninth-seeded Irina Selyutina.
 With a wrist injury ending her career early, Pitts attended medical school in Tennessee and now works as a pediatric sports medicine physician.

 Personal life

 Pitts is a half sister of tennis players Hurricane Tyra Black and Tornado Alicia Black, from her mother Gayal's marriage to their father Sylvester "Sly" Black, a former hitting coach of Nicole.